Jiuso1/fosfoyesos/README.md

 - Add a static spanish version.

-You can contact us by visiting the Authors page of our [website](https://fosfoyesos.info/authors.html).
+You can contact us by visiting the [Contact page](https://fosfoyesos.info/contact.html).